intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

     positions, an additional call for community input might be needed.

 12. If, after a suitable period of time, any CONCERN positions remain, a vote of the RSAB is taken.
-If a majority of voting members vote YES, the proposal is approved.
-Otherwise, it is returned to the RSWG.
+If at least three voting members vote YES, the proposal is approved.

 13. When a proposal is approved, a notification is sent to the community, and the document enters the queue for publication as an RFC within